relari-ai/continuous-eval/README.md

 ## 💡 Contributing

 Interested in contributing?
-Contributions to LlamaIndex core as well as contributing integrations that build on the core are both accepted and highly encouraged!
 See our [Contribution Guide](CONTRIBUTING.md) for more details.

 ## Resources